nicklaw5/helix/docs/README.md

 }
 ```

-If you'd like to pass in your own `http.Client`, you can do so by passing it as the second argument, like so:
+If you'd like to pass in your own `http.Client`, you can do so by passing it through as an option when creating a new client, like so:

 ```go
 httpClient := &http.Client{